Aranya Documentation An overview of the Aranya project

 Labels have three levels of access control: permission to create, permission to assign, and permission to utilize.
 Channel labels can be created by any device that has a role with CreateLabel permission via the create_label() action.
 In order to utilize a label, a device that has a role with the AssignLabel permission must assign a device permission to use the label via the assign_label() action.
 The device must also have the CanUseAfc permission assigned to its role in order to use the label when creating/receiving an AFC channel.

 Labels can be revoked in two ways: direct revocation for a specific device (e.g. revoke_label_from_device()), and deleting the label (delete_label()).
-Operators, Admins, and Owners can directly revoke a label from a device.
+Operators and Owners can directly revoke a label from a device (any role with RevokeLabel permission that outranks both the label and target device).
 Revoking a label from a device directly causes any peers that were communicating with that device to drop the channel and refuse future messages.

 Aranya uses endpoint enforcement for the policy.
 Whenever an operation requiring some sort of permission check is taken the device will check against the current policy based on the current known set of commands.
 Using that information, the device can decide to accept or reject the operation.